projectstorm/tornado/README.md

 * Multiple Users
 * Light and dark mode
 * Email + password authentication
-* Image resizing on the server
+* Image resizing on the server (4 sizes based on the image zoom)
+* Uses window DPI to determine which image variant to serve
 * Canvas zoom and translate
 * Image paste from clipboard and translate
 * Name and rename boards